espocrm/documentation/docs/development/di.md

 Only container services can be used as dependencies.

-The following classes implements *Injectable* inteface:
+The following classes implement *Injectable* inteface:

 * Services (`\Espo\Core\Services\Base`)
 * Repositories (`\Espo\Core\ORM\Repositories\RDB`)